Eleni Tsaligopoulou: 2016 performances in the United States

 On April 22, 2016 she performed in the United States at the Kaye Playhouse in New York City's Hunter College and, the following day, at the Berklee Performance Center in Boston.
 Accompanied by her band which, in 2015, she gave the new name of Bogaz Musique: Apostolos Tsardakas (kanonaki/tzoura/baglama/vocals), Spyros Chatzikontstantinou (guitars/vocals), Haris Kellaris (bass) and Argyris Diamantis (drums), she presented a 2½-hour show at each venue, performing best-known selections from her personal discography, as well as traditional, classic and rembetika songs, including top hits by Manos Hatzidakis, Mikis Theodorakis and Stavros Xarchakos.
 She sang specially-written English lyrics to one of her most popular songs, "Diodia".

 Presented as part of the Greek Music Journey series by Greek and Cypriot radio and television network, AKTINA, the concerts received sustained publicity among media outlets serving the Northeast's Greek community and included a presentation to Eleni Tsaligopoulou of AKTINA third "Distinguished Artist Award” which honors artists with many years of contribution to Greek music (the previous two recipients were Lavrentis Machairitsas and Yiannis Kotsiras).

 Personal life

-In a 2008 interview with SigmaLive, she said that her marriage to Greek composer, lyricist, music producer and writer Giorgos Andreou has lasted fifteen years.
-Subsequently, however, it ended in divorce.
+In a 2008 interview with SigmaLive, she said that her marriage to Greek composer, lyricist, music producer and writer Giorgos Andreou had lasted fifteen years.
+However, it later ended in divorce.